 Unfortunately, there are currently no active Chime promotions.
 Check out these bonus offers instead:

-As an online-only bank, information security is at the top of Chime’s priorities.
+As an online-only fintech, information security is at the top of Chime’s priorities.
 Here are some of the security features that Chime offers:

 Instant Account Blocking